Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

-- Foster connections between NYC community-based nonprofits and national programs like Encore.org, ReServe, and Center for Workforce Inclusion that place older adult workers in part-time, flexible jobs or roles that contribute to social causes
+- Foster connections between New York City community-based nonprofits and national programs like Encore.org, ReServe, and Center for Workforce Inclusion that place older adult workers in part-time, flexible jobs or roles that contribute to social causes;

-- Advocate for flexibility in working hours and phased half-retirement options for individuals looking to transition more slowly into full retirement
+- Advocate for flexibility in working hours and phased half-retirement options for individuals looking to transition more slowly into full retirement; and

 Provide job training and increased access to employment and volunteer opportunities for older New Yorkers

 Contemporary career recruitment strategies reflect the technological developments of our time (web-based, social media, etc.).
 Increasingly, older workers are left out of these processes.
 Access to a quality internet connection, the complexities of modern technology, and the need for high-tech devices have stranded many older adults that are seeking work.
-We understand that it is in our city’s best interest to break down these barriers to gainful employment and provide a portfolio of supports for those interested in attaining employment.
-Existing city-based programmatic supports for older adult job seekers do not go far enough in preparing interested workers for a modern employment landscape.
-Under the Donovan administration, the City will implement and improve upon a variety of programs to better the prospects for these workers by:
+We understand that it is in our city’s best interest to break down these barriers to gainful employment and provide a portfolio of support for those interested in attaining employment.
+Existing city-based programmatic support for older adult job seekers does not go far enough in preparing interested workers for a modern employment landscape.
+Under a Donovan administration, the City will implement and improve upon a variety of programs to better the prospects for these workers by:

-- Enhance DFTA’s Senior Employment Services (SESU) program by integrating “skills based” job placement and post-placement mentoring to ensure that older adults obtain and retain employment
+- Enhancing DFTA’s Senior Employment Services (SESU) program by integrating “skills based” job placement and post-placement mentoring to ensure that older adults obtain and retain employment;

-- Provide socioemotional support for older adults navigating the challenges of the job search, and creating opportunities for peer-to-peer networking
+- Providing socioemotional support for older adults navigating the challenges of the job search, and creating opportunities for peer-to-peer networking;

-- Promote CSSNY’s Retired and Senior Volunteer Program (RSVP) in libraries, senior centers, transit, etc. to continue growing community service-oriented volunteerism (Learn more about our libraries plan in our full Education Platform)
+- Promoting CSSNY’s Retired and Senior Volunteer Program (RSVP) in libraries, senior centers, transit, etc. to continue growing community service-oriented volunteerism (Learn more about our libraries plan in our full Education Platform);

-- Increase the number of potential employers participating in the annual DFTA job fair to 50 from <30
+- Increasing the number of potential employers participating in the annual DFTA job fair to 50 from <30

-- Partner with Older Adults Technology Services (OATS) to design accessible and affordable technology training to better prepare older workers for an increasingly tech-based work environment
+- Partnering with Older Adults Technology Services (OATS) to design accessible and affordable technology training to better prepare older workers for an increasingly tech-based work environment; and

-- Expand the NYC Tech Talent Pipeline’s “Bridge-To-Tech” program from exclusively 18-24 to include the 55+ members of our community
+- Expanding the NYC Tech Talent Pipeline’s “Bridge-To-Tech” program from exclusively 18-24 to include the 55+ members of our community.

 Continue developing access points for financial planning education, savings opportunities, and protections from fraud and abuse

 Nearly one-third (29%) of 55+ U.S. households lack any form of retirement savings or pension plan.
-Many factors have led to this situation, among them the 2008 Great Recession, escalating costs of health care, stagnated wages, older adults saddled with student loan debt (their own or as cosigner for children/grandchildren), and the unprecedented financial strains associated with the having had to care for one’s parents and one’s children simultaneously.
-Building retirement savings is a critical public policy concern as its effects are felt within various parts of our society from the allocation of city funds to address financial insecurity down to the lived experience of struggling older adults.
+Many factors have led to this situation, among them the 2008 Great Recession, escalating costs of health care, stagnated wages, older adults saddled with student loan debt (their own or as cosigner for children/grandchildren), and the unprecedented financial strains associated with having had to care for one’s parents and one’s children simultaneously.
+Building retirement savings is a critical public policy concern as its effects are felt within various parts of our society, from the allocation of city funds to address financial insecurity, down to the lived experience of struggling older adults.
 To prepare for and manage these present and future challenges, we will implement a mandatory, default opt-in Retirement Savings Program for private sector employees to encourage prioritization of long-term savings, and continue developing partnerships with libraries, CUNY branches, senior centers, etc. to provide accessible financial planning support and scam/fraud awareness to interested older adults (Learn more about our libraries plan in our full Education Platform).

 Elevate awareness of ageism in the workplace and educate on methods of addressing these biases in public and private sectors

-- Institute a work group populated by ageism experts, private sector employers, and older adult workers to better understand the incidence and effects of workplace ageism in New York City
+- Institute a work group populated by ageism experts, private sector employers, and older adult workers to better understand the incidence and effects of workplace ageism in New York City; and

 Nearly 1.2 million older adults live in New York City.
 They are geographically dispersed, with the largest concentrations in Brooklyn and Queens.
-The vast majority (96%) are growing older at home—also known as aging-in-place, and they are more likely to rent (56%) than own (44%).
+The vast majority (96%) are growing older at home—also known as aging-in-place—and they are more likely to rent (56%) than own (44%).
 Older renters typically have lower incomes than older owners, and as a result, the majority of older renters rely on subsidies to afford their housing.
 Conditions are more difficult for the many older New Yorkers who live alone.